tarantool/doc/doc/how-to/getting_started_tcm.rst

 ----------------

 #.
 Open a web browser and go to ``http://127.0.0.1:8080/``.
 #.
-Enter the username and the password you got from the |tcm| bootstrap log on the previous step.
+Enter the username and the password you got from the |tcm| bootstrap log in the previous step.
 #.
 Click **Log in**.

 After a successful login, you see the |tcm| web UI: